AndrewCMartin/idb/PITCHME.md

 ### What can we do better?
 +++
 - Filtering
-  - Works well at first, but then just stops
   - Could be handling multiple requests inefficiently
-  - Could also NOT be handling requests at all after a certain amount
+  - Could also not be handling requests at all after a certain amount
 +++
 - Design
   - Make the functionality more like the official website
   - Add movie trailers and twitter feeds wherever possible
++++
+- Nav Bar
+  - When the screen size is neither large or small, the navbar extends to two lines
+  - The search bar goes to the second line

++++
+- Adding functionality
+  - Trailers to the Movie and TV Show instance pages
+  - Twitter feeds for Actors
+  - Refactoring the website to work on mobile devices

 ---